 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b) and 44-3-503(2), C.R.S.
-The purpose of this regulation is to establish a regular audit for manufacturers (as defined in Regulation 47-100(B) and (C)), holders of a winery direct shipper's permit, and wholesalers, and associated credits and liabilities consequential to this audit
+The statutory authority for this regulation includes, but is not limited to, is located at subsections 44-3-202(1)(b) and 44-3-503(2), C.R.S.
+The purpose of this regulation is to establish a regular audit for brew pubs, distillery pubs, manufacturers (as defined in Regulation 47-100(B) and (C)), holders of a winery direct shipper's permit, and wholesalers, and associated credits and liabilities consequential to this audit